 The Music and Drama department is run by Mrs Parker-Litjens.

 Music is a unique way of communicating that can inspire and motivate children.
 Besides being a creative and enjoyable activity, music can be highly academic and demanding subject.
 We provide opportunities for all children to create, play, perform and enjoy music to develop skills to appreciate a wide variety of musical forms.
-All children throughout the school have two lessons a week with Miss Thomas.
+All children throughout the school have music lessons with Mrs Khoo.

 In the Pre-Prep. through to Intermediate the children have Infant Singing in which they enjoy singing and performing to each other as well as using basic percussion.

 All children in the Junior School who have peripatetic music lessons in school playing piano, flute, violin, guitar and drums delighted their parents' at our annual Music Evening.
 This is always an enjoyable night and it is attended by all the music staff and this year, Mrs Khoo joined us and taught all children a selection of songs that they performed to all the guests.

 At the end of the evening Mrs Parker-Litjens presented all children with a certificate to mark the occasion.

 Le Cafe 2018

 Children from Intermediate and Transition have been rehearsing since September a selection of songs called “Le Café” written by Mrs Mary Irwin-Parker.
 We hoped that the children were going to take part in Music for Youth which is a National Music Festival.
 Unfortunately, after we had made all the costumes, taught all the children the songs, the category for the Infant section changed and the organisers decided not to accept any Infant entries and choirs.